CDCgov/prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md

     }
   }
 ```
-the below element in the default transformation utilizes LookupTableValueSet to use key "80382-5" to search Condition-Mapping table stored in the database to return a value from the condition_code column
+the below element in the default transformation utilizes LookupTableValueSet to use key "80382-5" to search Observation-Mapping table stored in the database to return a value from the condition_code column

 ```yaml
 - name: test-condition